ajhenley/gitbook/arraylistactivity.md

 ---|---
 Product|Represents a Product object.
 ProductDB|Provides a getProduct method that retrieves the Product object for a specified product code.
 Validator|Provides methods that accept and validate user input.
 LineItem|Represents an invoice line item, which includes a Product object, a quantity, and a total.
-Invoice	Represents a single invoice.
-The line items are represented by an array list.
+Invoice|Represents a single invoice.
+The line items are stored in an array list.
 InvoiceApp|Contains the main method for the Invoice application.

 ####Invoice Class Information